MatthewCondon/MaritimeCyber_IR/Set_Up/README.md

 # Summary
-Install Pi stuff and download necessary tools for extraction/analysis
+Installation of Pi and download of necessary tools for extraction/analysis

-Place any other tool installs in a new folder and all explanations in a subfolder.
-Include a README.md explaining what the tool is and why it is important.
+All tools and screenshots are in folders with explanations in a subfolder.
+README.md explains what each tool is and why it is important.
 Then, as many other files as necessary to explain setup.
-INCLUDE SCREENSHOTS.